If you are thinking of starting a food business must

 The scheme helps customers choose where to eat out or shop for food by providing clear information about the businesses’ hygiene standards.
 The scheme gives businesses a rating from 5 (hygiene standards are very good) to 0 (urgent improvement is required).
 The food standards agency will publish your rating online and you can choose to have a window sticker at the premises.

 - food hygiene

 The food hygiene rating does not assess the quality of the food or the standard of service.

-- leisure centres with only food vending machines selling only drinks or low-risk foods
+- leisure centres with only food vending machines selling drinks or low risk wrapped foods

 - food manufacturers